Mahmuduls1995/Test_Case-Bug_Report-Manual_Testing-on-OpenCart-Application/README.md

 ```
 Here,

-No of test case passed - 54
+No of test case passed - 194

-No of test cases failed - 25
+No of test cases failed - 20

+No of test cases Blocked - 42

 No of test cases not executed  - 0